Generalized Maximum Likelihood Estimators and their applications to stratified sampling and post-stratification with many unobserved strata: Theoretical and asymptotic Results.

 \subsection{Alternative estimators and representations.}

-By the following theorem $\hat{\eta}= E_{\hat{G}} \eta( \Theta)$ equals to the average of $E_{\hat{G}}(\eta(\Theta) | Y_i)$, $i=1,...,n$.
-The appeal of this fact is that if we estimate the value of the individual $\eta(\Theta_i)$ via non-parametric empirical Bayes under squared loss, specifically by $E_{\hat{G}} (\eta(\Theta )| Y_i)$, there is a consistency and agreement between the estimates of the individual parameters and the estimates of their total, or, of their average.
+Given a function $\eta$, suppose it is desired to estimate $E_G \eta(\Theta)$.
+By the following theorem, the estimator $\hat{\eta}= E_{\hat{G}} \eta( \Theta)$ equals to the average of $E_{\hat{G}}(\eta(\Theta) | Y_i)$, $i=1,...,n$.
+The appeal of this fact is that if we estimate the values of the individual $\eta(\Theta_i)$ via non-parametric empirical Bayes under squared loss, specifically by $E_{\hat{G}} (\eta(\Theta )| Y_i)$, there is a consistency and agreement between the estimates of the individual parameters and the estimates of their total, or, of their average.
 In Zhang (2005), the problem of estimating random sums involving a latent variable is explored, in particular the existence of $\sqrt{n}$ consistent estimators and their efficiency.
 One approach in Zhang (2005) is to estimate the random sum, by the sum of the estimated conditional expectations of the summands.
-This is analogous to estimate $\sum_i \eta(\Theta_i)$ by $\sum_i E_{\hat{G}} (\eta(\Theta) | Y_i)$, the last term equals to $nE_{\hat{G}} \Theta$ by the following theorem.
+This is analogous to estimate $\sum_i \eta(\Theta_i)$ by $\sum_i E_{\hat{G}} (\eta(\Theta) | Y_i)$, the last term equals to $nE_{\hat{G}} \eta(\Theta)$ by the following theorem.